Blog

 The pressures that caused the trend in the first place are still with us.
 The big managers continue to gain market share.
 The rest of the market will have to keep working harder to be noticed.

-GPs should therefore apply every ethical technique to secure an advantage with investors.
-That means being interesting.
-It means being memorable.
+General partners should therefore apply every ethical technique to secure an advantage with investors.
+That means smarter messaging and smarter networking.

-LPs will read up on managers before they meet them.
-In the sea of information out there, managers need to make sure their online presence is professional, their messaging is tailored to their ideal investors and their key selling points are truly distinct and compelling.
+Limited partners will read up on managers before they meet them.
+In the sea of information out there, managers need to make sure their online presence is professional, their messaging is tailored to their ideal investors, and their key selling points are truly distinct and compelling.

 Link copied to clipboard